- For Members

 - Let’s Talk

-2015 Writers Guild Awards Videogame Writing Nominations Announced
+2016 Writers Guild Awards: Videogame Writing Nominations Announced

-Los Angeles and New York – The Writers Guild of America, West (WGAW) and the Writers Guild of America, East (WGAE) have announced nominations for outstanding achievement in writing for videogames during 2014.
-Winners will be honored at the 2015 Writers Guild Awards on Saturday, February 14, at simultaneous ceremonies in Los Angeles and New York City.
+New York and Los Angeles – The Writers Guild of America, East (WGAE) and the Writers Guild of America, West (WGAW) have announced nominations for outstanding achievement in writing for videogames during 2015.
+Winners will be honored at the 2016 Writers Guild Awards on Saturday, February 13, at concurrent ceremonies in New York and Los Angeles.

 OUTSTANDING ACHIEVEMENT IN VIDEOGAME WRITING

-Now in its eighth year, the WGA’s Videogame Writing Award honors the best qualifying script from a videogame published in the previous year.
-To be eligible for WGA consideration, games must have been released between December 1, 2013 and November 30, 2014, and feature on-screen writing credit(s).
+The WGA’s Videogame Writing Award honors the best qualifying script from a videogame published in the previous year.
+To be eligible for WGA consideration, games must have been released between December 1, 2014 and November 30, 2015, and feature on-screen writing credit(s).
 Credited videogame writers must have been or must have applied to become members of the WGA Videogame Writers Caucus at the time scripts were submitted.
 Work that was not produced under WGA jurisdiction was also eligible for submission.
 Judging for the WGA Videogame Writing Award is conducted by panels comprised of Videogame Writers Caucus members and/or Writers Guild members active in videogame writing.

 The Writers Guild Awards honor outstanding writing in film, television, new media, videogames, news, radio, promotional, and graphic animation categories.
-The awards will be presented jointly at simultaneous ceremonies on Saturday, February 14, 2015, in Los Angeles at the Hyatt Regency Century Plaza.
+Competitive awards will be presented at both the New York ceremony at the Edison Ballroom and the Los Angeles ceremony at the Hyatt Regency Century Plaza.
 The New York and Los Angeles ceremonies take place concurrently on February 13, 2016.
 For more information about the 2016 Writers Guild Awards, please visit www.wga.org or www.wgaeast.org.